-I bought a new grill last year, treating myself to a Weber Grill.
+I bought a new grill, treating myself to a Weber Grill.
 I’ve run the gamut from a tiny CharBroil grill to a monster I had when I moved here that was too big for my little patio.
-I must admit the Weber is perfect; so well made and the Gray Steel Color actually was a consideration when I was painting my outdoor table and chairs.
-I missed it during deck construction though and I am so glad to have it back.
+Grilled Pork with Blackberry Serrano Sauce were one of the first dishes I used my new grill for…and I love it and these pork chops!!

-I grill all year round and having it on my deck will make that even easier.
-It might not seem like much, but before I had to cart everything outside and down a couple of steps to get to it.
+I grill all year round and having a grill on my new deck will make that even easier.
+It might not seem like much, but before the deck was installed, I had to cart everything outside and down a couple of steps to get to it.
 No biggie…for most people.
 But I broke my knee 6 years ago and every step down and back up again is a biggie…so this is pure heaven.

 My big pots of herbs are on the deck too; now it’s a quick trip outside with some snippers and I can grab a combination of fresh herbs for marinades, salads and more.
 Today it was parsley and cilantro.
-I simply chop them and pat them on olive oil coated meat; whether it be chicken, pork or beef; add some salt and pepper and I’m ready to grill!
+I simply chop them and pat them on; whether it be chicken, pork or beef; add some salt and pepper and I’m ready to grill!

 I love pork with fruit; like chicken it’s compatible with a wide variety of fruits even if I especially love it with peaches and blackberries.
-I normally serve this dish with a dollop of a local jam product that is made with blackberries and serrano pepper but I thought it silly to list the jam as an ingredient that you might not be able to locate so I just pulled together the ingredients to make these Grilled Pork Chops with Blackberry Serrano Sauce.
+I normally serve this dish with a dollop of a local jam product that is made with blackberries and serrano pepper but I thought it silly to list the jam as an ingredient that you might not be able to locate.
+Instead I pulled together the ingredients to make the sauce for Grilled Pork with Blackberry Serrano Sauce.
 Easy and so good.

-The tender pork is lightly seasoned with herbs before being grilled and then topped with a sauce made with sauteed onion and serrano peppers mixed with with blackberries, honey and balsamic vinegar before serving.
+The tender pork chops are lightly seasoned with herbs before being grilled and then topped with a sauce made with sauteed onion and Serrano peppers mixed with with blackberries, honey and balsamic vinegar.
 The sauce was so good that leftovers were being dabbed on bread…no one wanted to leave even a smidge on their plate!

 For the Sauce

-- 6 oz blackberries (Reserve a couple for garnish if desired)
+- 6 ounces blackberries Reserve a couple for garnish if desired

-- Saute the red onion and serrano pepper in 2 Tbsp of olive oil until the onion is translucent.
-Add the remaining ingredients and simmer on low for 10-12 minutes until the blackberries have broken down; cook longer if necessary.
+- Saute onion and serrano pepper in olive oil in a medium size pan for about 5 minutes or until translucent.
+Add the remainder of ingredients and simmer on low for 8-10 minutes until berries have broken down.